enricollen/AIAgents/crewAI/podcast_creator_from_url_ollama_coquiTTS/README.md

 # 🎙️ Podcast Creator with Fully Local Setup

-This project demonstrates a **fully local podcast creation pipeline** utilizing **Ollama** for language processing and **Coqui TTS** for audio generation.
+This project demonstrates a **fully local podcast creation pipeline** utilizing:
+- **Ollama** to run local LLMs.
+- **Coqui TTS** for audio generation.

 The application automates the entire workflow of transforming news content from a website into a structured podcast with compelling narration.
 It leverages the modular design of agents and tasks, orchestrated seamlessly by the **CrewAI framework**.

 Additionally, this project highlights how to enable interaction between two distinct crews within CrewAI, making it a versatile example for adapting to other use cases involving multiple collaborating crews.